-- Review and approve exploration budgets and major work programs during the year; - Oversight and monitoring of cost reduction programs.
+- Review and approve exploration budgets and major work programs during the year; - Considering operations strategy.

 The management is responsible for the day-to-day operations and administration of the Company.
 The management is also responsible to implement and execute the policies and strategy set by the Board.